mialkin/docs/tools/vault.md

 Vault clients like human users, applications, etc., must authenticate with Vault and get a client token to make API requests.
 Because tokens have time-to-live, TTL, the clients must renew the token's TTL or re-authenticate to Vault based on its TTL.
 Vault Agent authenticates with Vault and manage the token's lifecycle so that the client application doesn't have to.

 [↑ Vault Agent quick start](https://developer.hashicorp.com/vault/tutorials/vault-agent/agent-quick-start).

+### Seal/unseal

+When a Vault server is started, it starts in a *sealed* state.
+In this state, Vault is configured to know where and how to access the physical storage, but doesn't know how to decrypt any of it.

+*Unsealing* is the process of obtaining the plaintext *root key* necessary to read the decryption key to decrypt the data, allowing access to the Vault.
+Prior to unsealing, almost no operations are possible with Vault.

+The data stored by Vault is encrypted.
+Vault needs the *encryption key* in order to decrypt the data.
+The encryption key is also stored with the data in the *keyring*, but encrypted with another encryption key known as the *root key*.

+Therefore, to decrypt the data, Vault must decrypt the encryption key which requires the root key.
+Unsealing is the process of getting access to this root key.
+The root key is stored alongside all other Vault data, but is encrypted by yet another mechanism: the *unseal key*.

+To recap: most Vault data is encrypted using the encryption key in the keyring; the keyring is encrypted by the root key; and the root key is encrypted by the unseal key.

+#### Shamir seals

+The default Vault config uses a Shamir seal.
+Instead of distributing the unseal key as a single key to an operator, Vault uses an algorithm known as [↑ Shamir's secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing) to split the key into shares.
+A certain threshold of shares is required to reconstruct the unseal key, which is then used to decrypt the root key.

+This is the *unseal process*: the shares are added one at a time, in any order, until enough shares are present to reconstruct the key and decrypt the root key.

+### Sealing

+There is also an API to seal the Vault.
+This will throw away the root key in memory and require another unseal process to restore it.
+Sealing only requires a single operator with root privileges.

+This way, if there is a detected intrusion, the Vault data can be locked quickly to try to minimize damages.
+It can't be accessed again without access to the root key shares.

 ## Kubernetes